anzarwani/anzarwani/README.md

 ### Welcome 👋

-- I'm a Software Engineer specializing in Mainframe, COBOL and Machine Learning.
+- I'm a Software Engineer specializing in Mainframe, COBOL, Python and Machine Learning.
 - I love playing around with open source ML models 🤗
 - I love integrating low-code solutions with Legacy systems.

 💼 Experience:
-- COBOL Developer with an experience of over 3 years.
+- Backend Software Engineer with an experience of over 3 years.
 - Kaggle Expert

 🔎 Find me on: